Scroll down for YouTube video, above the recipe.

 Basmati is best for this.
 Now, no matter what I’m cooking, I do not believe in soaking the rice first, preferring the texture of it without the soaking period.
 I’ll let you decide this for yourself.
 Ok?

-As mentioned, it’s your choice.
-In the Middle East, the red meat of choice is almost always lamb.
-Being a bigger fan of beef, I’ve gone for minced beef here, but you can use lamb, chicken or turkey.
+As mentioned, it’s your choice, I’ve gone for minced beef here, but you can use lamb, chicken or turkey.
 Or leave out the meat altogether, using just the same amount in vegetables.
 You can also use sliced meat, instead of mince.

 Traditionally, it’s either cauliflower or eggplants.
 I find this limiting and prefer to use both as well as capsicum (bell peppers) and courgettes (zucchinis), the last 3 having a natural affinity with each other.